-- MPI-2 added single sided communication routines. - Very complex set of APIs (also quite ambiguous in some places) - Complexity is necessary for correctness with least restrictions

-In practice, use simpler (and more restrictive) rules-of-thumb - Most major MPI implementations now support single-sided operations. - Probably only want to use them if it makes programming easier. - Many implementations single-sided will perform slower than normal point to point.
+- MPI-2 added single sided communication routines. - Very complex set of APIs (also quite ambiguous in some places) - Complexity is necessary for correctness with least restrictions - In practice, use simpler (and more restrictive) rules-of-thumb - Most major MPI implementations now support MPI-3 memory model and single-sided operations. - Probably only want to use them if it makes programming easier. - For many applications, single-sided will perform slower than normal point to point.